A real mask for Donald Trum is the solidarity of the socialist country: China donated 30 million dollars to the WHO after the withdrawal of the United States

 The US is the main economic support of the WHO, a multilateral institution created in 1948, whose operations and missions benefit from credits provided by its member states and donations from private benefactors.

-According to Trump, US taxpayers contribute between US $ 400 million and US $ 500 million per year to the organization, against about US $ 40 million, “even less”, from China.
+According to Trump, US taxpayers contribute between US $ 400 and US $ 500 million per year to the organization, compared to about US $ 40 million, “even less”, from China.

 46 THOUSAND DEAD